faceoff-team/face-off-ai/devinfo/devdoc.md

 1. In frontend directory, remove `node_modules` folder if exists

 2. In frontend directory, run `yarn install` to get all packages

+1. Ensure that Python has been properly installed to get Model functions